PhilT95/athenlyx/docs/blue/endpoint-security/windows/windows_event_logs.md

 ```

 !!! note
-    The ``-MaxEvents'' parameters limits the output the 5 most recent events that fit the query.
+    The ``-MaxEvents`` parameters limits the output the 5 most recent events that fit the query.